Getting overdraft protection

 Monthly fee

-You’re charged a flat fee every month no matter how many times you go into overdraft.
+Your financial institution will charge a flat fee every month no matter how many times you go into overdraft.
+Monthly fees are usually around $5.

-Most financial institutions require you to pay the fee every month, even if you don’t go into overdraft.
+Most financial institutions require you to pay the fee every month, even when you don’t go into overdraft.

 Some financial institutions will waive the fee during months when you don’t go into overdraft.
 This lowers the cost of overdraft protection, especially if you don’t go into overdraft often.

-If you pay a monthly fee, you won’t be charged pay-per-use fees.
+If you pay a monthly fee, your financial institution won’t charge pay-per-use fees.

 Example of basic overdraft protection with a monthly fee

-Say you have $200 in a bank account.
+Say you have $200 in your bank account.
 You have overdraft protection with a monthly fee of $5.

 You make the following transactions: